build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 If you'd like, feel free to run other Kafka commands to get a better understanding of your MSK cluster.

-### Step 7: Start Container Application to Generate Clickstream Data
+### Step 7: Start a Container Application to Generate Clickstream Data

 After we have successfully created the MSK cluster, the next step is to set up the producer that will write data to the topic `clickstream` that we have created in the previous step.
 For that we'll deploy a serverless Amazon ECS Fargate container that runs an application, generating sample clickstream data to MSK Serverless cluster.